 In May 2020, we entered into a debt financingfacility for up to \$45.0 million with K2 HealthVentures, a healthcare-focused specialty finance company (the "K2 Loan and Security Agreement").
 The K2 Loan and Security Agreement was drawable in three tranches and to date we have drawn down \$35.0 million with the remaining tranche of \$10.0 million having lapsed as of December 31, 2021.
 Pursuant to the terms of the K2 Loan and Security Agreement, the principal accrues interest at an annual rate equal to the greater of 8.45% or the sum of the Prime Rate plus 5.2%.
-On April 4, 2022, the K2 Loan and Security Agreement was amended so that payments will be interest only until the loan's maturity date of June 1, 2024.
+On April 4, 2022, the K2 Loan and Security Agreement was amended in exchange for a \$0.3 million amendment fee so that (i) payments will be interest only until the loan's maturity date of June 1, 2024, and (ii) the covenant regarding minimum liquidity will apply for the entire term of the K2 Loan and Security Agreement.